A Mating Expedition

 Annual La Junta Tarantula Fest

-Join us for the First Annual La Junta Tarantula Fest in Downtown La Junta.
+Join us for the Second Annual La Junta Tarantula Fest in Downtown La Junta.
 Enjoy a parade, vendors, information pavilion, tarantula tours, bike ride and more.

 Do not forget to stop by one of the many Farm Markets along Highway 50 when you come to view the tarantulas!
 Arkansas Valley farmers work hard on their farms all season to grow a wide variety of produce, such as corn, watermelons, cantaloupes, and much more.